matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 Thirdly, the operator can not commit to processing each and every transaction within `X` days.
 Again, this is needed to prevent spam attacks on the priority queue.
 We changed this rule to the following one:

-- The operator must do at least `X` amount of work for the priority queue or the priority queue should be empty.
+- The operator must do at least `X` amount of work (see below) for the priority queue or the priority queue should be empty.

 In other words, we require the operator to do its best instead of requiring a strict deadline.
 The measure of "the work" is still to be developed.
 Most likely it will be the number of `ergs` the priority operations used.